Coronavirus FAQs for sheltered housing

 Q. Are there any restrictions in place around friends and relatives visiting my sheltered housing scheme?

-To help protect the health and safety of our residents and in line with government guidance, whilst in Tier 3 only essential visitors and colleagues should be visiting your building.
+To help protect the health and safety of our residents and in line with government guidance, only essential visitors and colleagues should be visiting your building.
 These are:

 - Carers (including family and friends if they are providing essential care for you)